rakhimov/scram/doc/design_description.rst

   to produce final results.
 These analyzers may share functionalities and be able to cooperate or be used by other analyzers.

-    * Fault Tree Analyzer operates on one fault tree and may provide minimal cut sets as output or other information about the passed fault tree.
+    * Fault Tree Analyzer operates on one fault tree with a single top event, and may provide, primary events, intermediate events, and  minimal cut sets as output or other information about the passed fault tree.
 This fault tree analyzer uses many other helper facilities specifically designed to make the analysis efficient and fast.

     * Probability calculator accepts cut sets to generate total probability,